Belfield, New South Wales: Demographics

-42.4% of residents spoke only English at home.
-Other languages spoken at home included Arabic 13.6%, Korean 6%, Italian 6%, Greek 5.8% and Mandarin 5.4%.
-The most common responses for religious affiliation were Catholic 40.7%, No Religion 14.6% and Eastern Orthodox 9.7%.
+42.8% of residents spoke only English at home.
+Other languages spoken at home included Arabic 15.4%, Mandarin 5.9%, Greek 5.1%, Italian 4.7% and Cantonese 4.4%.
+The most common responses for religious affiliation were Catholic 40.6%, No Religion 16.4% and Eastern Orthodox 10.3%.

 Schools and churches

 Belfield has a number of houses of worship, and St. Michael's Primary School opened in 1959.
 There is also a Uniting Church on Punchbowl Road and a Korean Presbyterian Church (formally Church of England) on Burwood Road.

 Sport

 The Belfield Bowling and Recreation Club is a bowls club located near the intersection of Punchbowl Road and Georges River Road and the Cooks River.
 Rudd Park is home to the Belmore Eagles Soccer Club and features two tennis courts, and rugby league Enfield Federals home ground Cooke Park.

 Commercial area

 A small group of shops, restaurants, post office and a hotel are located on Burwood Road, near the intersection of Punchbowl Road.
 The Belfield area is being renovated with new shops and apartments.
 It also includes a pizza bar, a bakery and a cafe.